Miami metropolitan area: Roads

-The urban bypass expressway in greater Fort Lauderdale is the Sawgrass Expressway (SR 869), connecting the northern Broward County coast at I-95 and Deerfield Beach to I-595 and I-75 at Alligator Alley in Sunrise.
+The urban bypass expressway in Greater Fort Lauderdale is the Sawgrass Expressway (SR 869), connecting the northern Broward County coast at I-95 and Deerfield Beach to I-595 and I-75 at Alligator Alley in Sunrise.

 Express lanes on I-95 start in Miami-Dade County and continue into Broward County.
-With an increased presence of traffic in South Florida, it is projected that express lanes will soon be implemented in southern Palm Beach County.
+With an increased presence of traffic in South Florida, express lanes have been implemented in southern Palm Beach County.